fraganator/archive-cache-manager/README.md

 #### Purge Cache
 Clicking on the `Delete All` button will delete everything from the cache (including items with the _Keep_ setting).

-### File Extension Priority
+### Filename Priority
-This defines the file extension priority for the specified emulator and platform combination.
-Use the Add / Edit / Delete buttons to manage file extension priorities.
+Files from an archive can be prioritized in cases where an emulator requires a certain filename or file type.
+This option defines the filename and/or extension priority for the specified emulator and platform combination.
+Use the Add / Edit / Delete buttons to manage priorities.

+A wildcard (*) can be used to perform partial filename matches.
+Examples include:

+* *Files ending with bin, then files ending in iso, then all other files:* `bin, iso`

+* *Files named eboot.bin, then all other files:* `eboot.bin`

+* *GoodMerged style - European 'good' ROM dumps, then USA 'good' ROM dumps, then other region 'good' ROM dumps, then all other files:* `*(*E*)*[!].*, *(*U*)*[!].*, *[!].*`

-File extensions are a comma delimited list, where the highest priority is the first extension, the next highest priority is the second extension, and so on.
-If the file extension is not found in the archive when a game is loaded, the default LaunchBox priority is used.
+The priorities are a comma delimited list, where the highest priority is the first entry, the next highest priority is the second entry, and so on.
+If the filename extension is not found in the archive when a game is loaded, the default LaunchBox priority is used.

-Note that the extension priority is applied to all archives, even if they are not cached.
+Note that the priority is applied to all archives, even if they are not cached.

 Default: _PCSX2 \ Sony Playstation 2 \ bin, iso_